Rdimo/Hazard-Token-Grabber-V2/README.md

 - IP & Geolocation.
 (Country, City, Google Maps Location)
 - Desktop Screenshot (All Monitors)
 - Roblox Cookies.
-- All valid/working discord tokens.
+- All valid/working Discord tokens.
 (Bypasses BetterDiscord, Token Protector and Discord's new encryption)
 - Discord 2FA Codes for Accounts with it enabled.
 - Their Passwords & Credit Cards for Discord.
 (Injection, Updates when they change it)
 - All Passwords and Cookies from the Chrome Browser.